-The Haas Center for Public Service provides service opportunities, including fellowships, serving learning, community-based research, public service leadership training, community programs serving children and youth and advising on national service options.
+The Haas Center for Public Service provides service opportunities, including fellowships, service learning, community-based research, public service leadership training, community programs serving children and youth and advising on national service options.
 The center supports nearly 20 programs and many student organizations, and works with faculty who offer about 40 service-learning courses and fund 20 community-based research projects.

 The Stanford University Department of Public Safety (SUDPS) provides law enforcement, security, safety, crime prevention and emergency services on campus 24 hours a day.
 SUDPS employs sworn personnel holding the rank of deputy sheriff, sergeant, lieutenant and chief, as well as non-sworn community service and public safety officers.
 SUDPS produces the Stanford Safety, Security and Fire Almanac in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The business phone number is (650) 723-9633.